Indicio-tech/author-endorser-wizards/README.md

 ### Linux 18.04 <a id="linux"></a>

 On a clean install of Ubuntu 18.04, the following works to install and run the Appropriate Wizard.
-Please adjust if appropriate for your environment.
+Please adjust as needed for your environment.
 #### Install libindy
 1. `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys CE7709D068DB5E88`
 2. `sudo add-apt-repository "deb https://repo.sovrin.org/sdk/deb bionic stable"`